DeveloperStudentClubSmvdu/P2T2-SMVDU_Club_App/README.md

 ## Overview

-In the vast expanse of Shri Mata Vaishno Devi University (SMVDU), numerous student clubs actively operate, each with its unique purpose, events, and activities.
+In the vast expanse of Shri Mata Vaishno Devi University (SMVDU), numerous student clubs actively operate, each with its own unique purpose, events, and activities.
 While these clubs are the lifeblood of campus culture, keeping track of their multifaceted activities can be a daunting task for students.